tulios/kafkajs/README.md

 ```

 Having both flavors at the same time is also possible, the consumer will commit the offsets if any of the use cases (interval or number of messages) happens.

+### <a name="consuming-messages-from-beginning"></a> fromBeginning

+The `fromBeginning` option controls the offset from where the consumer group starts consuming messages from.

+When `fromBeginning` is set to `true`, the consumer groups consumes from the latest committed offset; when no committed offset is found, the group consumes from offset 0.

 ### <a name="consuming-messages-options"></a> Options